atulny/aitul-chatbot/README.md

 Built using Streamlit,you can start thr server bt running:
  `streamlit web\main2.py`  from the root folder.

-You need to run `pip install faiss-cpu or faiss-gpu` depending on your machine.
+You may need to run `pip install faiss-cpu or faiss-gpu` depending on your machine.

 Stay tuned for more updates!!